-The depth of leachate over the liner in Phases 1/1A, 2, and 3 is monitored with level transducers on the leachate removal pumps.
+The depth of leachate in the sumps in Phases 1/1A, 2, 3, and 4 is monitored with level transducers on the leachate removal pumps.
 In addition, the leachate pump sideslope risers and leachate collection pipe cleanout sideslope risers provide a mechanism to observe leachate levels through physical measurements.